-Some countries take many legislative measures to severely protect intellectual property, while others are known as large sources of intellectual property theft.
+Some countries take many legislative measures to thoroughly protect intellectual property, while others are known as large sources of intellectual property theft.

-Each country’s intellectual property laws may change frequently, depending on the cases that go through the local court systems.
+Any country’s intellectual property laws can change frequently, depending on the cases that go through the local court systems.

 According to the U.S. Chamber International IP Index, the United States, United Kingdom, Germany, Japan, Sweden, and France have the strictest and best enforced intellectual property laws whereas Venezuela, Pakistan, India, Algeria, Egypt, and Thailand are known for having the worst.

 Surprisingly, China and Russia fall somewhere in the middle, despite having reputations for not honoring international intellectual property laws.

 Keep in mind that intellectual property is by country or territory, with some exceptions for copyrights in certain countries involved in international copyright treaties or conventions.

 Filing for a trademark in the United States does not mean that a company in China cannot legally use it.